CLI Scripting

 print(diagnostics.filter(d => d.severity === "Warning"))

-Run all 11 semantic rules against the workbook from within your code.
+Run semantic rules against the workbook from within your code, using the same lint engine as witan xlsx lint.

 How it works